Tessa’s Recipe Rundown

 How to Store M&M Cookies

 Soft and Chewy M&M Cookies can be stored in an airtight container at room temperature and will stay soft for up to 3 days.
-Store cookies with a tortilla to keep them soft for longer.
+Store cookies with a tortilla or a slice of white bread to keep them soft for longer.

 How to Freeze M&M Cookie Dough